Advertiser Disclosure

 Let’s have a look at a few examples to illustrate how this looks in practice.

-Suppose that you’d like to fly from Vancouver to Tokyo on ANA business class.
-You find a direct flight, and decide to lock it in before someone else does.
+Suppose that you’d like to make a last-minute booking from Vancouver to Sydney via San Francisco, with the long-haul segment in United Polaris business class.
+You find a flight with a single connection at a good price, and decide to lock it in before someone else does.

 On the review page, you’ll be presented with four options for payment:

-The first option, listed third in the row above, is the same cost as what you see in the search results.
+The first option, listed second-from-the-right in the screenshot above, is the same cost as what you see in the search results.
 This is the standard redemption option that we’re all accustomed to.

 You’ll pay the required number of points, along with a cash component that consists of the taxes and fees on the award, as well as any other fees that may be applicable ($39 partner booking fee, $30 phone booking fee, infant award fee, etc.)